AngusKenny/BO-TPOT/README.md

 # Bayesian Optimisation for TPOT (BO-TPOT)
 An add-on for the [Tree-based Pipeline Optimisation Tool (TPOT)](http://epistasislab.github.io/tpot/), a Python library for automated machine learning.
-By employing [Optuna](https://optuna.org/), a hyperparameter optimisation Python library, Bayesian optimisation can be applied to an existing TPOT pipeline in an attempt to improve its quality by intelligently searching real-valued hyperparameter spaces.
+By employing [Optuna](https://optuna.org/), a hyperparameter optimisation Python library, Bayesian optimisation can be applied to an existing TPOT pipeline to improve its quality of prediction by identifying real-valued hyperparameters of the machine learning components of the pipeline.

 ## Dependencies
 [TPOT](http://epistasislab.github.io/tpot/), [PyTorch](http://pytorch.org), [Optuna](https://optuna.org/) - and various packages from [Anaconda Distribution](http://anaconda.org).

 ## Introduction
-There are many different types of machine learning models, each of which has its own unique set of hyperparameters.
-These hyperparameters can be real values, integers or even categories, and control various aspects of the model like learning rate, different thresholds, etc. Machine learning models can be employed singularly, or combined; using the output of one model as the input to the next, harnessing the different strengths of multiple models simultaneously.
+Regression problems are regularly encountered in practice where there is a need to identify a model that captures the relationship between independent variables/features and the dependent variable/response.
+The performance of the model is often characterised by the complexity of the model and the accuracy of prediction.
+There are many different types of machine learning models that can be used to deal with such problems and each of such machine learnbing models have their own unique set of hyperparameters.
+These hyperparameters can be real values, integers or even categories, and controls the predictive performance of the model.
+Machine learning models can be employed singularly, or combined; using the output of one model as the input to the next, harnessing the different strengths of multiple models simultaneously.
 When combined in this manner, the models are collectively known as a _pipeline_.
+Over the last decade there has been significant research effort dedicated towards automating the process of identifying promising machine learning pipelines.

-Three main decisions to consider when designing machine learning pipelines are:
+There are three key decisions to consider when designing machine learning pipelines:
 - which models to select;
-- how they are organised, relative to each other; and,
+- how they are organised/structured, relative to each other; and,
-- what the values of their respective hyperparameters should be.
+- what are the values of their respective hyperparameters.

-TPOT is a Python libarary, built on top of the [Distributed Evolutionary Algorithms in Python (DEAP)](https://github.com/deap) library, which is designed to automate this machine learning pipeline development process.
+TPOT is a Python libarary, built on top of the [Distributed Evolutionary Algorithms in Python (DEAP)](https://github.com/deap) library, which is designed to automate design of machine learning pipelines.
 It represents pipelines as tree-based data structures and constructs them using the genetic programming (GP) methods provided by DEAP.

-One significant limitation of TPOT is that for all its GP bells-and-whistles, it is still essentially a grid-search method, and as such cannot operate on continuous hyperparameter spaces.
-Many hyperparameters are real-valued however, but TPOT circumvents this issue by descretising the continuous search space with a certain granularity.
-Although this is an effective method of handling this issue, the fact still remains that unless the global optimum value for a given hyperparameter lies on the exact point of descretisation, TPOT will never find it.
+One significant limitation of TPOT is that for all its GP bells-and-whistles, it is still employs a grid-search to assign the hyperparameters to the constituent machine learning models.
+Since many hyperparameters are real-valued, TPOT descretises the continuous search spaces with a certain granularity.
+Although such a discretization is effective method to reduce the search space, the fact still remains that unless the global optimum value for a given hyperparameter lies on the exact point of descretisation, TPOT will never be able to find it.

 [Optuna](https://optuna.org/) is a hyperparameter optimisation library for Python which uses Bayesian optimisation to tune hyperparameter values.
 It uses a Tree-based Parzen Estimator (TPE)-based surrogate model, built on historical information, to estimate and suggest hyperparameter values, which are then evaluated and the model subsequently updated.
-In contrast to TPOT,  Optuna has no limitations on the type of values the hyperparameters can take, however it is not as effective at selecting models and constructing pipelines as TPOT.
+Unlike TPOT,  Optuna has no limitations on the type of values the hyperparameters can take.
+However it is not as effective at selecting models or structuring models in a pipeline as TPOT.

-We can think of TPOT as an effective tool for pipeline _exploration_ and Optuna as effective for pipeline _exploitation_.
-By using Optuna to _fine-tune_ the coarser results produced by TPOT, the algorithims in the BO-TPOT suite is able to harness the strengths of both of these powerful tools.
+We can think of TPOT as an effective tool for pipeline _exploration_ and Optuna as effective tool for pipeline _exploitation_.
+By using Optuna to _fine-tune_ the coarser results produced by TPOT, the algorithims in the BO-TPOT suite can potentially harness the strengths of both of these powerful tools.

 ## Description of Operation
 There are three main tools in the BO-TPOT suite:

-1. `TPOT-BASE` which generates the initial TPOT pipelines from the problem data;
+1. `TPOT-BASE` which generates the initial TPOT pipelines from the given data of the problem;
 2. `TPOT-BO-S` which performs a single instance of Bayesian optimisation after a pre-determined point in the `TPOT-BASE` process, to allow comparison; and,
 3. `TPOT-BO-ALT` which performs an alternating series of TPOT and Bayesian optimisation operations.

-All three of these are found as classes in separate Python files in the directory `BO-TPOT` and may be run independently of each other, however TPOT-BO-S relies on previously generated pipelines and require that [1] has been run _at some stage_.
+All three of these are found as classes in separate Python files in the directory `BO-TPOT` and may be run independently of each other.
+However, TPOT-BO-S relies on previously generated pipelines and require that [1] has been run _at some stage_.

 Each class has a constructor and a single `optimize` method, into which the training data `X_train` and `y_train` must be passed.
 The `optimize` method may also be called with an optional keyword `out_path` which specifies a directory that the output files should be written to (if required).